Wei-Chieh Huang: Texas Rangers

-The Diamondbacks traded Huang and Joshua Javier to the Texas Rangers for Jake Diekman on July 31, 2018.
+The Diamondbacks traded Huang and Joshua Javier to the Texas Rangers in exchange for Jake Diekman on July 31, 2018.
 Huang was assigned to the Frisco RoughRiders after the trade.
-In a combined 38 games (2 starts) between Visalia, Jackson, and Frisco, Huang posted a 7–3 record with a 3.33 ERA and 103 strikeouts in 78 innings.
+In a combined 38 games (two starts) between Visalia, Jackson, and Frisco, Huang posted a 7–3 record with a 3.33 ERA and 103 strikeouts in 78 innings.
 The Rangers added him to their 40-man roster after the 2018 season.

-In 2019, Huang split the minor league season between Frisco, the AZL Rangers, and the Nashville Sounds, going a combined 2–2 with a 4.74 ERA over 43 2/3 innings.
+In 2019, Huang split the minor league season between Frisco, the rookie-level Arizona League Rangers, and Triple-A Nashville Sounds, going a combined 2–2 with a 4.74 ERA over 43 2/3 innings.
 On April 23, he was called up to the major league roster for the first time.
 He made his major league debut that night, pitching 2 1/3 innings in relief.
-Huang appeared in four games for Texas in 2019, going 0–0 with a 3.18 ERA in 5 2/3 innings.
+Huang appeared in four games for Texas during his rookie campaign, recording a 3.18 ERA with two strikeouts in 5 2/3 innings.
 On December 2, 2019, Huang was non-tendered by Texas and became a free agent.
 He re-signed with Texas on a minor league contract on December 5.

-On August 8, 2020, Huang was released by the Rangers organization.
+On August 8, 2020, Huang was released by the Rangers organization and subsequently signed with the Auckland Tuatara.

+In September 2021, Huang signed with the Adelaide Giants.

 San Francisco Giants

-On February 2, 2022, Huang signed a minor league contract with the San Francisco Giants.
-In 2022, he pitched 7.1 scoreless innings for Giants Orange, and pitching for Sacramento he was 3-2 with a 4.40 ERA in 71.2 innings in which he struck out 89 batters.
+On February 2, 2022, Huang signed a minor league contract with the San Francisco Giants organization.
+He made 27 appearances (16 starts) split between the rookie-level Arizona League Giants and Triple-A Sacramento River Cats, posting a cumulative 3-2 record and 3.99 ERA with 101 strikeouts over 79 innings of work.

 Pittsburgh Pirates

 On December 7, 2022, Huang was claimed by the Pittsburgh Pirates in the minor league phase of the Rule 5 draft.
+He did not appear in a game for the organization before electing free agency following the season on November 6, 2023.
+On December 13, 2023, Huang re–signed with the Pirates on a minor league contract.
+On September 15, 2024, Huang's agency confirmed that the Pirates had released him.
+He missed playing time during both seasons due to injury.

+Wei Chuan Dragons

+In 2025, Huang returned to Taiwan and was the only overseas player to register for the Chinese Professional Baseball League draft.
+He was subsequently selected third overall by the Wei Chuan Dragons.